Reading Time: 1 minute

-An air ambulance (sometimes referred to as a rescue plane) is an aircraft that has been professionally equipped as a flying ambulance and can either be a turboprop or jet plane.
+An air ambulance plane (sometimes referred to as a rescue plane) is an aircraft that has been professionally equipped as a flying ambulance and can either be a turboprop or jet plane.

 Turbo-prop rescue planes are rather slower than ambulance jets but have the advantage of being cheaper to operate, as well as being capable of landing at small, regional airports with shorter runways which would not be long enough for jet aircraft.
 Being a smaller aircraft enables some turbo-prop air ambulances such as the King Air 90, King Air 200, Piper Cheyenne etc. to land closer to their target location.

 However, current ambulance jets such as the Learjet, Citation Bravo, Citation Mustang, Bombardier Challenger, Boeing Business Jet, Hawker and Embraer Phenom have the advantage of speed and range, enabling them to collect and repatriate patients between continents extremely quickly.

 Both ambulance jets and turboprop planes hold their own advantages when considering medevac flights or emergency repatriations.
 It goes without saying that while we will advise you on the best medical planes for your situation, you can select your own air ambulance.

 Do you have any questions about ambulance planes?